I7-Examples/When-in-Rome-2/docs/source.txt

 After a creature trying switching on the propulsion when the player is in the egg and propulsion is stuck to the egg:
 	say "[The person asked] pokes curiously at the propulsion unit, and after a moment switches it on.
 Then it stares at you in fascination as you float off out the window...";
-	end the game in death.
+	end the story saying "You have died".

 After a creature trying switching on the propulsion:
 	say "[The person asked] pokes curiously at the propulsion unit, and has the misfortune to turn it on.
 Thanks to the unfortunate configuration of where everyone is standing, the creature is toasted, you get a little singed yourself, and the boys from Alien Protocol spend until nearly midnight taking notes for their report.";
-	end the game saying "That could have gone better"
+	end the story saying "That could have gone better"

 Affixing is an action applying to one thing.